UraniumForest/wg-simple-vpn/README.md

 apt update && apt install -y resolvconf
 ```
 ## Installation in a virtual machine
-If you want to host this tool in a virtual machine, you can use this OVA to import a VM with all the software needed installed:
+If you want to host this tool in a virtual machine, you can use this OVA to import a VM with all the software needed already installed:
 👉 https://drive.google.com/file/d/1PG8JzKR3zofMlfNqVypcguZXy_FCk9hk/view?usp=sharing

 * **Default Credentials:** Username: `wg-user` / Password: `Passw0rd!`